MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 </details>

-### 4. Change the URL of the knowledge article to view it in the support portal
+### 4. To view URL of the knowledge article, change it in the support portal

 <details><summary>(Click to expand) Follow the steps to change the URL of the knowledge article.</summary><br>

-ServiceNow Knowledge connector computes the AccessUrl property using sys_id in the `<instance_url>/kb_view.do?sys_kb_id<sysId>` format.
+The ServiceNow Knowledge Microsoft Graph connector computes the AccessUrl property using sys_id in the `<instance_url>/kb_view.do?sys_kb_id<sysId>` format.
 It opens the knowledge article in the backend system view.
 If you prefer redirecting the article to a different URL, follow these instructions.
 1. In the customization tab in the *Search & Intelligence* section of the Microsoft 365 admin center, navigate to edit the result type configured for your ServiceNow Knowledge connection.
 ![Screenshot shows where to click for editing Result Type](media/servicenow-knowledge-connector/edit-result-type.png)